-All financial aid funds are disbursed by the Bursar's Office, not the Office of Student Financial Assistance; however, students who are awarded financial aid through the Office of Student Financial Assistance should stay in contact with that office regarding disbursement of funds.
+All financial aid funds are disbursed by the Office of Student Accounts and Billing, not the Office of Student Financial Assistance; however, students who are awarded financial aid through the Office of Student Financial Assistance should stay in contact with that office regarding disbursement of funds.
 Funds will not be disbursed to students indebted to the University.
-The University refunds students' surplus monies to their designated bank account or to debit E-cards for students who opted out of direct deposit to their bank accounts.
+The University refunds students' surplus monies to their designated bank account or to debit E-cards for students who opted out of direct deposit to their bank account.